Domestic abuse and money

-If you leave your partner, you may have trouble affording your general living costs.
+If you leave your partner, you may be worried about how you are going to pay for your general living costs.

 If you are already claiming benefits, you will need to contact Jobcentre Plus and/or the council to let them know about your change of circumstances.

 One of your biggest costs if you leave your partner is likely to be your housing costs.
-You may be able to get housing benefit to help pay the rent.
-The amount you will get depends on your circumstances (your income, the people in your household, etc).
+You may be able to get housing benefit or Universal Credit housing costs to help pay the rent or mortgage.
+The amount you get depends on your circumstances (your income, the people in your household, etc).

 If you face other housing costs (for example, if you are moving into privately rented accommodation and have to pay a deposit) you may be able to get help from the Discretionary Assistance Fund or apply for a budgeting loan.
 If you need help to furnish a new place, there may be a local furniture project that can help out with low-cost furniture.

-For impartial information and support with applying for child maintenance from your ex-partner, and the different options for you, go to the Child Maintenance Options website.
+For information and support with applying for child maintenance from your ex-partner, and the different options for you, go to the Gov.uk : Making a child maintenance arrangement.

-If you and your ex-partner are unable to reach a ‘family-based agreement’ regarding maintenance payments, or you don’t know where your ex-partner is, you will need to contact the government’s Child Maintenance Service.
+If you and your ex-partner are unable to reach an agreement regarding maintenance payments, or you don’t know where your ex-partner is, you will need to contact the government’s Child Maintenance Service.
 The Child Maintenance Service has replaced the Child Support Agency and deals with all new applications for child maintenance payments.
-You could also contact Citizens Advice or Welsh Women’s Aid for help and support in dealing with your relationship breakdown and how this affects your finances.
+You do not have to pay the Child Maintenance Service application fee if you are a victim of domestic violence and abuse.

 Opening a bank account